 The prophets prophesied about Jesus Christ because it is all about HIM.
 The Lord is going to have a people who serve Him and worship HIM with all of their heart, and those people are going to come from every part of this large world in which we live.
 If a person has not been born again then they are not part of the Kingdom of God [John 3:1-8] because entrance into this Kingdom is only through Jesus Christ.
 Do not let anybody replace the Gospel of Jesus Christ with a false gospel, because a curse comes along with a false gospel.
 [Galatians 1:8-9]

-God’s “Chosen People” includes ALL people who believe the testimony that God gave concerning His Son Jesus Christ!
+The “Blessed” of God includes ALL people who believe the testimony that God gave concerning His Son Jesus Christ, and are NOT offended in HIM!
 [Jewish and Gentile]

-If a person does NOT believe the testimony that God gave of His Son then they make God a LIAR!
-(1 John 5:10-12)
+If a person does NOT believe the testimony that God gave of His Son then they make God a LIAR!”

 Who is the “Apple of God’s Eye”?